What Can I Use Instead Of Lube? 10 Best Lube Alternatives To Try

 If you’ve ever used aloe vera on sunburns, you know how soothing it can be.

-As an alternative, aloe vera reduces skin irritation and adds hydration.
+As a lube alternative, aloe vera reduces skin irritation and adds hydration.

 It is also water-based, so unlike the oils, it’s safe to use with condoms.
-Just watch out for those products with added ingredients like alcohol.
+If you’re buying processed aloe vera from the store, be sure to watch out for products with added ingredients like alcohol.

 Different aloe vera gel brands have different prices, but the average bottles are cheap.
 Even if you have sex multiple times, the bottle should last you for a month.
 For some, even more.